Fri, Apr 24, 2026

 Friday, April 24th, 2025 | 5:00 - 10:00 PM | Jeffers Petroglyphs

 Join in an evening of fun while exploring Indigenous Astronomy at Jeffers Petroglyphs Historic Site.
 The event kicks off at 5pm with astronomy-themed activities provided by the Bell Museum and tours led by Jeffers Petroglyphs staff.
-Enjoy dinner provided by the American Indigenous Studies Program.
-From 7-9pm, Gina Kingsley, Indigenous author and guest speaker, will lead a presentation and discussion on how Mayan people interpret the heavens and how that relates to our night sky.
+Enjoy sandwiches and light refreshments provided by the American Indigenous Studies Program.
+From 7-9pm, Gina Kanbalam Miranda, Mayan Calendar Keeper and Indigenous Author, will lead a presentation and discussion on Mayan culture, calendars, and how Mayan interpretations of constellations and planets relate to our night skies.
 Weather permitting, the event will culminate with a viewing of the night sky with telescopes.

-RSVP to receive the registration link on April 11th!
+Registration is OPEN for the in-person event.
+Register here: http://link.mnsu.edu/indigenousastronomynight.
 Registration for the in-person event will be limited to MSU students and staff.
-Space is limited and food/transportation options will be provided for those who sign up.
+Non-MSU friends may inquire about open spots by emailing adventure@mnsu.edu.
+Space is limited and food/transportation options can be selected during registration.

 Community members may attend Gina's presentation virtually from 7-9pm by registering at http://link.mnsu.edu/indigenousastronomy.